zulip/zulip/templates/zerver/help/desktop-app-install-guide.md

 1. Run `brew cask install zulip` in Terminal.

-1. Run Zulip from `Applications`. <!-- TODO fact check -->
+2. Zulip will be installed in `Applications`. <!-- TODO fact check -->

-The app will update automatically to future versions. `brew upgrade` will also work, if you prefer.
+The app will update automatically to future versions. `brew update && brew upgrade zulip ` will also work, if you prefer.

 {tab|windows}